Warez: Terminology

-Direct download [DDL] sites are web locations that index links to locations where files can be directly downloaded to the user's computer; many such sites link to free file hosting services, for the hosting of materials.
+Direct download sites (DDL) are web locations that index links to locations where files can be directly downloaded to the user's computer; many such sites link to free file hosting services, for the hosting of materials.
 DDL sites do not directly host the material and can avoid the fees that normally accompany large file hosting.

 Motivations and arguments

 The production and/or distribution of warez is illegal in most countries due to the protections provided in the TRIPS Agreement.
 Software infringers generally exploit the international nature of the copyright issue to avoid law enforcement in specific countries.
 Violations are typically overlooked in poorer third world countries, and other countries with weak or non-existent protection for intellectual property.
 Additionally, some first world countries have loopholes in legislation that allow the warez to continue.

 There is also a movement, exemplified by groups like The Pirate Party and scholars at The Mises Institute, that the very idea of intellectual property is an anathema to free society.
 This is in contrast to some of the more traditional open source advocates such as Lawrence Lessig, who advocate for middle ground between freedom and intellectual property.